-STATE OF HAWAII - EXHIBIT B AP-05 - Executive Summary AP-12 - Participation

-PUBLIC

-WATE OF HELL

-STATE OF HAWAII }

-City and County of Honolulu } SS. }
+STATE OF HAWAII City and County of Honolulu

 Doc.
 Date: SEP 2 4 2021 # Pages:1

-Notary Name: COLLEEN E. SORANAKA First Judicial Circuit
+Notary Name: COLLEEN I E. SORANAKA First Judicial Circuit

 Doc.
-Description: Publication Affidavit of E SOP
+Description: Affidavit of NE SOD

+Publication

-MILLE SEP 2 4 2021 O NOTARY O PUBLIC
+mille SEP 2 4 2021 O PUBLIC

 Notary Signature Date No. 90-263

+10 A HILL

+} } SS.

-Lisa Sakakida being duly sworn, to execute this affidavit of Oahu I Star-Advertiser, MidWeek, The C Tribune-Herald, that said newspa of Hawaii, and that the attached r Publications, Inc. publisher o Garden Island, West Hawaii T ipers are newspapers of gener of The Honolulu Foday, and Hawaii ral circulation in the State
+Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duly authonized to execute this affidavit of Oahu Publications, Inc. publisher of The Honolulu Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the

 Honolulu Star-Advertiser 1 times on:

 09/20/2021 MidWeek 0 times on:

 The Garden Island 0 times on:

-Hawaii Tribune-Herald times on:
+Hawaii Tribune-Herald 0 times on:

 West Hawaii Today 0 times on:

-Other Publications: 0 times on:

-And that affiant is not a party to o or in any way interested in th e above entitled matter.
+And that affiant is not a party to or in any way interested in the above entitled matter.

 Lisa Sakakida

-Subscribed to and sworn before n ne this 24th day of Sopto ambev A.D.
-20_2
+before me this 24th day of September A.D.
+20 21 Subscribed to and sworn

-Colleen E. Soranaka, Notary Pub lic of the First Judicial Circu it, State of Hawaii

-My commission expires: Jan 06 2 2024 NE SOP
+Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii My commission expires: Jan 06 2024

-Ad# 0001341849 S. S. Sy

-PUBLIC

-STE OF HAND
+0001341849 Ad#

+NOTICE OF VIRTUAL PUBLIC HEARING (for consultation on housing needs)

-} } } } Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
+Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawali, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
 In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings to be held in each county.
 In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via electronic means.
 In the County of Kauai (County), HHFDC will conduct a virtual hearing with the County's Kauai County Housing Agency on Monday, October 11, 2021 at 2:00 pm.